 Easter Egg ‘Checklist’ Hunt

 Instead of just hunting for hidden eggs, this hunt involves finding Easter eggs combined with a scavenger hunt.
-Your egg-finding morning will last a little longer and you can customize a list for either inside your house or in your backyard.
-Include things like ‘find 3 eggs with different designs’, ‘find three items that start with the letters E, G, and G’.
+Your egg-finding morning will last a little longer and you can customize a list for either inside your house or backyard.
+Include things like ‘find 3 eggs with different designs’, and ‘find three items that start with the letters E, G, and G’.
 Create your own based on the ages of your little bunnies or use this printable checklist from amomstake.com.

 ‘Reverse’ Easter Egg Hunt

 This is a great egg hunt for older kids and one that creates lots of laughs!
 For this reverse egg hunt, the kids write on slips of paper, prizes they would like.
 For example, ‘an extra hour to play before bedtime’, ‘FREE pass from washing dishes’, then they hide the eggs and any eggs the parent doesn’t find, the kids get to keep and use to redeem their prize.
-However, you may want to put rules on hiding restrictions or the cheeky teenager could write ‘buy me a new car’ and hide it the depths of their room where Sherlock Holmes couldn’t even find it!
+However, you may want to put rules on hiding restrictions or the cheeky teenager could write ‘buy me a new car’ and hide it in the depths of their room where Sherlock Holmes couldn’t even find it!